Kong/cloud-migration-journey/docs/explore/phase2.md

 networking:
   address: 10.0.0.36  #address that is routable within the zone
   port: 10001
-  advertisedAddress: 10.0.0.36 #relevant if zone ingress arise behind a load balancer
+  advertisedAddress: 10.0.0.36 #relevant if zone ingress resides behind a load balancer
-  advertisedPort: 10001 #relevant if zones ingress is being a load balancer
+  advertisedPort: 10001 #relevant if zone ingress resides behind a load balancer
   admin:
     port: 30002
 ```